+Arrival

-Arrival: The first thing to do upon arriving in Houston is to set up a time to meet with Zoila Parra-Castelan, the Undergraduate and Graduate Program Administrator (or Student Administrator).
+The first thing to do upon arriving in Houston is to set up a time to meet with Zoila Parra-Castelan, the Undergraduate and Graduate Program Administrator (or Student Administrator).
 Her email is $\underline{zp10@rice.edu}$.
-She will explain any and all on-boarding information to insure you are all set for orientation and the first week of classes.
+She will explain on-boarding information to insure you are prepared for orientation and the first week of classes.